 Why It’s a Solid Choice

-This warmer may not be flawless, but for the price and ease of use, it’s a decent pick.
+The Dr. Brown Bottle Warmer may not be flawless, but for the price and ease of use, it’s a decent pick.

 You don’t need to be a genius to figure out how this one works.
 It does heat the bottle thoroughly and consistently.
 The electronic timer is a nice touch, so you’ll always know how much time is left on your bottle.